 Things We Don't Like

-#2 Lasko 5160 Ceramic Tower Heater with Remote Control
+#2 Lasko 6462 Full-Circle Warmth Ceramic Space Heater with Remote Control

 Another feature which makes it great for bathrooms is its remote control function.
 This allows you to soak and relax in the bath, and if you need to turn the heat level up or down, you can do so without getting out.
 Just make sure your hands are dry and that you do not drop the controller in the bath.

 It has a rating of 1500 watts which will allow it to heat up bathrooms which are extremely cold.
+It has 3 heat sweep settings to project heat around your room.
 Its heat level can be set to high or low, and thereafter you can adjust it to get it exactly to the level you want.
-Other features include oscillation, an 8-hour timer, and it is portable, so it can be used in other rooms, when not needed in the bathroom.
+Other features include oscillation, 3 quiet settings, and it is portable, so it can be used in other rooms, when not needed in the bathroom.

 Things We Like